 New Hampshire counties will experience prisoner transport cost declines, as will the State Department of Administrative Services.
 The Judicial Branch will have no reduction in operating costs as a result of videoconferencing for court proceedings; however, courts will be safer.
 The videoconferencing systems will also be used for remote training of court staff where the Judicial Branch will realize savings in staff travel and time.
-There are 4 Court and 2 House of Correction implementations remaining as of February 15, 2012.
+One site implementation remains as of December 5, 2013.

 1. Plea-By-Mail Complaints -Implemented 6/28/2011

 The Division of Motor Vehicles processes all Plea-By-Mail Motor Vehicle Complaints.
-In July, 2011, cases transferred to the court of jurisdiction send cases electronically to the courts' records management system.
+If the case is then transferred to the court of jurisdiction the case information is being sent electronically to the court's records management system.